The first time I understood technology to be a creative medium was in my tenth-grade digital photography class.

 This vision continues even to today.
 One of the questions, I asked him was, “If you could design a future of technology in schools, what would it looks like?”
 To Boettner, the future of technology in education is to redefine how students learn.

 “I think the most powerful thing that we can do is to get students active in their learning as much as possible.
-The more we can use technology and learning activities that get them out of their seat and doing and actively designing and actively building, that's the world that I see as the most powerful education we can build.
+The more we can use technology and learning activities that get them out of their seat and doing, designing, and actively building, that's the world that I see as the most powerful education we can build.

 We've got a long way to go.
 No matter where you are, there's a lot of pressure for students to perform well on certain sit-down tests.
 That puts a lot of pressure at times on teachers to prepare students and make sure they can answer the right questions, and that can hold this back.